microsoft/nni/docs/en_US/Compressor/QuickStart.md

         'quant_bits': 2,
         'op_names': ['fc2']
         }
 ]
 ```
-In this example, four layers are quantized to different quant_bits.
+In this example, 'op_names' is the name of layer and four layers are quantized to different quant_bits.

 ### APIs for Updating Fine Tuning Status